jamestutton/Wifi-Mini-Doorbells/README.md

 In an ideal mod these devices would be flashed so that all traffic and image storage happens to a local FTP/NAS or other storage device.
 From there a home automation system could pickup the image and notify.
 Ultimately there should be no need for the image to go via a 3rd party or unknown service.
 The use should be able to setup the server be it local or dropbox or other service of there choosing.
 Some sort of MQTT pub/sub notification would also be ideal.

+## TODO
+* Hands on Test in Safe Network
+* Hardware Teardown and photos
+* Circuit Traces
+* IC identification
+* Protocol Capture
+* Protocal Analysys
+* Current Draw
+* Wifi Packet Traces
+* Remote Server Investigation
+* Mains unit safety

+## Support

+If anyone else has the skills and interest in these devices then please contribute I am by no means an expert but just have a n interest in IOT.
+These little doorbells just perked my interest as are only $30/£20 and having considered building a similar unit myself these seem far better if can be understood and implemented securely as come pre build with nice boxes and mains wireing etc handled.